This post may contain affiliate links. Please read myย privacy policy.

 What To Buy: Wild Or Farmed Salmon

-I have lived in California for 25 years, and the salmon I always get is Pacific salmon.
-Most Pacific salmon are wild, but some are farmed.
+I’ve lived in California for 25 years, and the salmon I always get is Pacific salmon.
+Most Pacific salmon is wild, though some are farmed.

-There’s also Atlantic salmon, which is now an endangered species due to over fishing and habitat destruction.
+Then there’s Atlantic salmon, which is now an endangered species due to overfishing and habitat destruction.

-If you can find wild-caught Pacific salmon, that is always the best option.
+If you can find wild-caught Pacific salmon, that’s always the best choice.
 It has a more vibrant color, firmer texture, and richer flavor compared to farmed salmon.

-However, farmed salmon can still be a good alternative.
-Make sure to buy from a reputable source such as those imported from Norway.
-You can also look for labels that indicate sustainable farming practices.
+That said, farmed salmon can still be a good option.
+Just be sure to buy from a reputable source, like those imported from Norway, and look for labels indicating sustainable farming practices.

 Which Cut Of Salmon To Buy

 If you have access to a fish market, you can buy a whole salmon and cut it into fillets yourself.
-But if that’s not an option, you can always buy pre-cut fillets from your local supermarket or grocery store.
+But if that’s not an option, pre-cut fillets from your local supermarket or grocery store will work just fine.

 Here are a few of the most common cuts you can choose from:

-- Salmon fillet – flat and not as thick as other cuts.
-I recommend using salmon filler for this baked salmon soy sauce recipe.
+- Salmon fillet – Flat and not as thick as other cuts.
+I recommend using salmon fillets for this baked soy sauce salmon recipe.

-- Salmon steak – a thick, cross-section cut around the fish that looks like a piece of steak.
-It usually has a bone in the center.
-You may need to increase the cooking time if you’re using it in this recipe.
+- Salmon steak – A thick, cross-section cut that looks like a piece of steak, usually with a bone in the center.
+If you’re using this cut, you might need to increase the cooking time for this recipe.

-- Supreme cut – a boneless cut from salmon fillet, which is usually rectangular in shape.
-It’s considered a prime cut for fillets, so it’s also a good option for this recipe.
+- Supreme cut – A boneless cut from the salmon fillet, usually rectangular in shape.
+It’s considered a prime cut for fillets, making it a great option for this recipe too.

 How To Make Soy Glazed Salmon